 b.
 Nonadmitted Asset—In accordance with SSAP No. 20—Nonadmitted Assets, collateral loans secured by assets that do not qualify as investments shall be nonadmitted.
 Further, any amount of the loan outstanding which is in excess of the permitted relationship of fair value of the pledged investment to the collateral loan shall be treated as a nonadmitted asset.

+New Footnote: For purposes of determining a collateral loan in scope of this statement, a collateral loan does not include investment securities captured in scope of other statements.
+For example, SSAP No. 26R includes securities (as defined in that statement) representing a creditor relationship whereby there is a fixed schedule for one or more future payments.
+Securities captured in SSAP No. 26R that are also secured with collateral shall continue to be captured within scope of SSAP No. 26R.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2019\Spring\NM Exposures\18-04 - VOSTF Referral - DIP.docx